 How do I register to use MyDonate?

-For details on how how to register on MyDonate click here.
+Click here for details on how to register with MyDonate.
 In order to complete our application process you will need to complete the following documentation:-

 - Charity application form (Mandatory)

 - ChV1 form (Only if your charity is already registered with HMRC for Gift Aid and you would like MyDonate to collect Gift Aid on donations to your charity).
 We have pre-filled the information needed on page 4 (boxes 36-39) and ticked the relevant box on page 7, so your charity only needs to complete page 1 (boxes 1 - 8) and all of page 6.
 Please print the form and sign in ink on Page 6, before sending it with all other appropriate forms to us at: MyDonate Correspondence, BT, Durham, DH98 1BT.

 We will also need you to provide an original bank statement or certified letter from your bank dated within the last three months.
 This will be returned to you following verification.

 Our charity is not yet registered with HMRC for tax purposes and we are completing a ChA1 form.
 Do we need to complete a ChV1 form as well?

 Yes please complete both forms and send your ChA1 form directly to HMRC and your ChV1 form directly to us at the Durham address stated on the form.